alfnielsen/redux-saga-area/README.md

 > NOTE: you cannot add it on an area like area.setStandardFetchFailure !

-Due to the way typescript calculate generic there are some setStandardFetchFailure need to be set directly (fluent interface) on the original CreateReduxArea
+Due to the way typescript calculate generic's, setStandardFetchFailure needs to be set directly (fluent interface) on the original CreateReduxArea.

 This will create a version of area that has `standardFailure()` options beside the normal `addFailure`